Athena-Cannabis/athenacannabis.ca/README.md

 This site is built with [Vue.js](https://vuejs.org) and a host of other open source tools.

-The project will develop into a front end for a [Shopify store](https://www.shopify.ca/) using their [Storefront API](https://shopify.dev/docs/storefront-api) as the back end.
+The project is a front end application for a [Woocommerce store](https://woocommerce.com) back end.
+Actual product information data will come from [TechPOS](https://www.techpos.ca/).

 ## Live Site